tburnsed/PS-ACL-FILE-FIX/README.md

 * Does not modify exisiting files expect for their ACL's
 * Must have orignal files or direcotrys to copy from
 * Copies any new files that does not exist
+* Scripts must be udpated with your Username and/or directorites to run correctly
+* ALWAYS TEST AND CHECK script before running